RevolutionTech/django-conditions/README.md

 - In a game, define the winning objectives of a mission/quest
 - and many more...

-django-conditions is under active development.
-You can follow my progress [on Trello](https://trello.com/b/XQnzHWYZ). django-conditions supports Django 1.4.3+ and Python 2.7, 3.2+.

 ## Basic Usage

 Start by defining a condition in code: